History of Istanbul in Timeline

 According to 2020 TÜİK data, around 2.1 million people in a population of over 15.4 million have been registered in Istanbul.

-2020: UEFA Champions League Final Relocated
+2020: 2020 UEFA Champions League Final Relocation

-2020: Demolition of runway began
+2020: Demolition of Atatürk Airport Runway

 In 2020, the demolition of the runway at Istanbul Atatürk Airport began.

-2020: Istanbul Park Hosts Formula One Turkish Grand Prix
+2020: Hosted Formula One Turkish Grand Prix

 June 2021: Marine Mucilage Wave

-In June 2021, a marine mucilage wave allegedly caused by water pollution spread to Sea of Marmara.
+In June 2021, a marine mucilage wave allegedly caused by water pollution spread to the Sea of Marmara.

-On June 25, 2021, it was announced that the 2021 F1 Turkish Grand Prix will take place on October 3, 2021 after being initially cancelled due to the COVID-19 pandemic.
+On June 25, 2021, it was announced that the 2021 F1 Turkish Grand Prix would take place on 3 October 2021.

 October 2021: 2021 F1 Turkish Grand Prix